ijayas/signalling-nanodomains.org/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Publications

-Our peer-reviewed publications include papers on **(i.)** calcium signalling nanodomains in health and disease, **(ii.)** novel imaging tools and protocols for improving the usability, versatility, and accessibility of superresolution microscopy, and **(iii.)** matters arrising on Equality, Diversity, Inclusion & Accessibility in academic STEM workplaces.
+Our peer-reviewed publications include papers on **(i.)** calcium signalling nanodomains in health and disease, **(ii.)** novel imaging tools and protocols for improving the usability, versatility, and accessibility of superresolution microscopy, and **(iii.)** matters arising on Equality, Diversity, Inclusion & Accessibility in academic STEM workplaces.

 {% include section.html %}